royerlab/napari-chatgpt/README.md

 ### cell segmentation tools:

 - cell and nuclei segmentation:
-  This tool specialises in segmenting cells and nuclei in images using some predefined segmentation algorithms.
-Right now only cellpose is implemented.
+  This tool specializes in segmenting cells and nuclei in images using some predefined segmentation algorithms.
+Right no,w only cellpose is implemented.

-### Generic python installation queries:
+### Generic Python installation queries:

 - python function signature query:
-  Lets Omega query the signature of function when it is unsure how to call a function and what the names and type of the parameters are.
+  Lets Omega query the signature of a function when it is unsure how to call a function and what the names and type of the parameters are.

-### web search related tools:
+### web search-related tools:

 - web search:
   Usefull to give Omega access to the knowledge accessible through the web

-- web image serach:
+- web image search:
   Streamlined path to search the web for images and open them in napari

-- wikipedia search:
+- Wikipedia search:
-  Gives Omega access to the whole wikipedia
+  Gives Omega access to the whole Wikipediaa

 ----------------------------------